GoogleCloudPlatform/professional-services/tools/iam-permissions-copier/README.md

 - [FAQ](#faq)

 ## Overview
-This tool allows you to copy supported Google Cloud Platform IAM permissions from unmanaged users to managed, Cloud Identity users.
+This tool allows you to copy supported Google Cloud Platform IAM permissions from unmanaged users to managed Cloud Identity users.

 This tool is best used for accounts in conflict status, or for users that have access to GCP with personal Google accounts that need to use corporate accounts.

 ### Example Use Cases
-- Google Cloud Platform users have been using their personal accounts  (e.g. @gmail.com), but need to begin using corporate-managed accounts
+- Google Cloud Platform users have been using their personal accounts  (e.g. @gmail.com), but need to begin using corporate-managed accounts (e.g. @mydomain.com)
-- Users with conflicting accounts, those ending in @gtempaccount.com, that need to copy permissions to a managed, corporate account
+- Users with conflicting accounts (those ending in @gtempaccount.com) that need to copy permissions to a managed, corporate account

 ### Supported Modes
 This tool can copy permissions between user accounts using either a regular expression pattern or a static mapping file.